|Nutritional Guidelines (per serving)|

 This steamed egg (蒸蛋) with seafood recipe is a very quick and easy dish to prepare and it’s commonly prepared in Taiwanese households.
-It’s also one of my favourite dishes when I was young.

 - 2 dried shiitake mushrooms**

 - 80g/(2) 4 to 5 oz. squid (cleaned and cut into rings, or use other seafood such as scallops, mussels or fish)

 - Pinch of ground white pepper

 - 1/2 tsp. potato starch (or corn flour)

 - 4 large eggs (beaten)